AlaskaAirlines/AuroDocsSite/src/content/markdown/voiceTone.md

 Make sure push notifications are distinct from each other.
 For example, a flight delay notification should say it's a flight delay notification; a back-on-time notification should explicitly say a flight is back on time.

-### Use sentence case in headings
+### Use sentence case in headings.

 * Where: Headlines, CTA’s (Fab, button, text link, etc)
 * Use Title Case for proper nouns only

 ### Use ending punctuation for full sentences only.

-### Avoid use of idioms
+### Avoid use of idioms.

 Idioms don't work so well for non-native speakers, and might even be insulting for folks with a different cultural background.
+Try to avoid them.